Skip to content

 Main Results

-The experiments aim not for SOTA but to validate the theory.
-Task: CIFAR-10 classification, with three model tiers—logistic regression on ResNet-18 embeddings (loss is known to be Lipschitz smooth), direct training of ResNet-18 (LoRA added to convolutional layers, BatchNorm off), and LoRA fine-tuning of TinyLlama-1.1B on Alpaca.
-Three learning rate schemes:
+The purpose of the experiments is not SOTA but theoretical validation.
+Tasks: CIFAR-10 classification with three model tiers—logistic regression on ResNet-18 embeddings (loss known to be Lipschitz smooth), Direct ResNet-18 training (LoRA on convolutional layers, BatchNorm disabled), and TinyLlama-1.1B LoRA fine-tuning on Alpaca.
+Three learning rate schemes were analyzed:

 Adaptive \(\eta^{adapt}\) \(\alpha / (\|V_t\|^2 + \|\nabla\mathcal{L}(E_1 V_t V_t^T E_2)\|)\)